Last Updated on

 You know exercise is good for you the same way smokers know smoking can kill them.
-Simply being equipped with the knowledge of what is good and bad for you isn’t enough.
+That is why simply being equipped with the knowledge of what is good and bad for you isn’t enough.
 The Surgeon General tried that already.

 I’m not going to tell you why you should exercise, you probably have a hunch already.